celsomsilva/discord-cam-kick-bot/README.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg)

-# Discord CAM Kick Bot
+# Discord cam Kick Bot

-A Discord bot that makes sure your members follow the rules in video-only voice channels.
+A Discord bot that makes sure your members follow the rules in cam-only voice channels.

 > This bot was created for the "AI Engineering, Data Science & Software Engineering Community" Discod server.
 > A place where voice channels will have **rules**, and cameras **must be on**.